BayCon: Past

 BayCon 2016 was held May 27–30, 2016, at the San Mateo Marriott.
 The event's theme was "It's All About Space!"
 The Writer Guest of Honor was David Gerrold, the Artist Guest of Honor was Chris Butler, the Fan Guest of Honor was Anastasia Hunter, and the Toastmasters were the Library Bards.
 Charity events raised money in support of the SETI Institute.

 BayCon 2017 was held May 26–29, 2017 in San Mateo, California.
 The theme was "Dystopia/Utopia".
 The Writer Guest of Honor was Daniel Abraham, the Artist Guest of Honor was Daniel Dociu, the Fan Guest of Honor was Dr. Christine Doyle, and the Toastmaster was Ty Franck.
+The charity was Variety.org.

+BayCon 2018 was held May 25–28, 2018 in San Mateo, California.
+The theme was "Patchwork Fandom: Stitching The Generations Together."
+The Writer Guest of Honor was Tamera Pierce, the Artist Guest of Honor was Margaret Organ-Kean, Fan Guest Christopher J Garcia, Special Podcast Guest JC Arkham, and Toastmaster was M. Todd Gallowglas.

+BayCon 2019 was held May 24–27, 2019.
+The theme was "Insert Coin to Continue."
+The Writer Guest of Honor was David Brin, The Artist Guest of Honor was Gary Villarreal, Fan Guest was Dr. Wanda Kurtcu, and Toastmaster was JC Arkham.
+The charity for this year was The Computer History Museum.

+BayCon 2020 was scheduled for May 2020 but the in-person event was cancelled due to the 2020 Pandemic.

+BayCon 2021 was a series of virtual events to keep the community connected.

+BayCon 2022 was held July 1–4, 2022 at the San Mateo Marriot.
+The Theme was "The Sun Rises."
+Writer Guest of Honor was Steven Baren, Artist Guest of Honor was Galen Dara, and Jean Batt was Community Guest of Honor, Tananarive Due was a featured guest and Bonnie Gordon was toastmaster.
+The charity was Larkin Street Youth Services.